- Introduction to Clinical Research Training

 Students who fail to comply with the School’s attendance policy face a number of serious consequences.
 These include the following:

-- Grades may be lowered.
+- Grades may be affected.

-- The Promotion and Review Board will review attendance noncompliance to determine whether such unprofessional behavior warrants official censure in the student’s academic record and Dean’s Letter.
+- The PRB will review attendance noncompliance to determine whether such unprofessional behavior warrants official censure in the student’s academic record and Medical Student Performance Evaluation (MSPE, or Dean’s Letter).